labor for the seeker of truth is the endurance of uncertainty

-Despite years of searching as far as I can tell there is no known cure for this affliction.
+Despite the years of searching as far as I can tell there is no known cure for this affliction.

 (or only one known cure but really no one is honestly sure of that either)

-In matter of fact, a great many suggest that most others have had to deal with this very issue.
+In matter of fact, many others suggest that most individuals have had to deal with this very issue.

 (so I don't even have a special affliction, like, you couldn't well name it after me)